 Will My Insurance Cover the Cost?

-The first CT scan will have an initial out-of-pocket cost and if it comes back clear, subsequent scans will also have a cost involved.
-If there is a nodule found, your future scans will be covered by insurance.
+For now, insurance companies and Medicare do not cover this as a benefit.
+The USPSTF has recommended screening at a level that (under the affordable care act) will eventually lead to coverage of screening for all beneficiaries.
+Until then the first screening CT scan will have an initial out-of-pocket cost.
+If it comes back clear, subsequent scans will also have a cost involved until coverage is provided by your insurer.
+If there is a nodule found, your future scans will be covered by your health insurance.
 The office visits should be covered by your insurance.
 At this office visit you will also be provided with resources for smoking cessation if you have not already stopped.
-It is also important to understand that less than 95% of the abnormalities found on lung cancer screening CT scans are not lung cancer.
-It is this reason that we feel it is important to undergo screening under the guidance of an expert, to minimize the performance of invasive tests on abnormalities that are likely benign.
+It is important to understand that less than 95% of the abnormalities found on lung cancer screening CT scans are not lung cancer.
+It is for this reason that we feel it is important to undergo screening under the guidance of an expert, to minimize the performance of invasive tests on abnormalities that are likely benign.

 Who Is Eligible for the Clinic?

 Not everyone who meets the initial criteria will be eligible for the clinic.
 Our team will help guide you as to whether screening can benefit you or not.
+We may also be able to direct you to clinical trials that are appropriate for your concerns or your condition.
 Please fill out the Lung Cancer Screening Questionnaire form, save it using the "Save As" command and then email it to the coordinator as an attachment, or call us at (734) 647-9000.